Haunting Violet: Reception

 Kirkus Reviews gave the book a positive review, praising the portrayal of the characters and the believability of the fantasy aspects.
 They concluded that it was "a well-paced, clever and scary supernatural-suspense story".
 Publishers Weekly similarly gave it a positive review, describing it as a "fun adventure" that does well in capturing the feel of the Victorian age.

+The novel was an OLA Red Maple Award Nominee in 2012.